Convenience Store Licence Obligation Guide

 This guide provides information about the Convenience Store Licence (“Licence”) which gives licensees the ability to sell beer, wine (including cider) and ready-to-drink beverages in convenience store operated by the licensee, as well as to deliver liquor for a fee from that convenience store.

-As a reminder, a convenience store, as defined in Ontario Regulation 746/21 has a maximum of 4000 square feet of retail space, with at least half of that space used for food products (excluding on-site prepared foods.)
-It provides a variety of at least five different types of food items, including canned and dry goods, frozen foods, fresh produce, meat or meat alternatives, dairy or dairy alternatives, non-alcoholic beverages, baked goods and snack foods.
+As a reminder, a convenience store, as defined in Ontario Regulation 746/21 of the LLCA, has a maximum of 4,000 square feet of retail floor space, with at least half of that space used for food products (excluding on-site prepared foods).
+It must offer a variety of at least five of the following types of food products for in-person retail sale: canned foods, dry foods, frozen foods, fresh fruits, fresh vegetables, meat or meat alternatives, dairy or dairy alternatives, non-alcoholic beverages, baked goods and snack foods.
+It must also not primarily identify to the public as a pharmacy.

-This guide also provides information about regulatory obligations as a convenience store licensee.
+This guide also provides information about a convenience store licensee’s regulatory obligations.
 Please note that this guide does not replace the legislation.
 Please consult the LLCA, its regulations, and the standards and requirements established by the AGCO Registrar to ensure understanding of all of the regulatory obligations that come with holding a Convenience Store Licence.
 Licensees may also wish to consult with a legal advisor.

 Section 1: Working with the AGCO and LCBO